KittyGiraudel/site/_posts/2021-02-17-hiding-content-responsibly.md

 ## The `width: 0` and `height: 0` declarations

-Resizing an element to a 0x0 box with the `width` and `height` CSS properties will cause the element not to appear on screen and as far as I know all screen readers will skip it as inaccessible.
+Resizing an element to a 0x0 box with the `width` and `height` CSS properties and hiding its overflow will cause the element not to appear on screen and as far as I know all screen readers will skip it as inaccessible.
 However, this technique are usually considered quite fishy and could cause SEO penalties.

 **Summary:**